Gardener847/PCEM-SCSS-Methodology/README.md

 Modifier can refer to: (1) state, (2) color, (3) sizes, (4) theme, (5) layout
 Examples of layout can be: vertical-grid, horizontal-grid, or table grid

-**NOTE** An element can only be present if component is also present.
+**NOTE:** An element can only be present if component is also present.

 ## Reasons for the naming convention: